apple/swift-migration-guide/Guide.docc/IncrementalAdoption.md

 ```
 ## Dispatch

-Some patterns which you may be used to from Dispatch or other concurrency libraries,
+Some patterns which you may be used to from Dispatch or other concurrency libraries
 may need to be re-shaped in order to fit the world of Swift's structured concurrency model.

 ### Limiting concurrency using Task Groups